PrakashBind/Movies-Platform/README.md

-# 🎬 Netflix Web Application
+# 🎬 Movies Web Application

-A Netflix-inspired web application built using **React.js** with a **responsive UI**.
+A Movies-inspired web application built using **React.js** with a **responsive UI**.
 The app dynamically fetches movies and TV shows using **Axios API integration**, and provides an engaging browsing experience with sections like **Header, Banner, and Movies list**.

 ---

 ## 🚀 Features
-- 🎥 Netflix-style UI with responsive design
+- 🎥 Movies-style UI with responsive design
 - 📡 API integration using Axios
 - 🖼️ Dynamic Banner showcasing featured movies
 - 📂 Movie sections categorized by genres